Date of Award:

 The dataset used is a time series of images from several camera feeds observing the traffic, weather and road conditions along highways.
 The time-series nature of dataset gives rise to interesting questions which are investigated in this work.
 For instance, can machine learning models trained on past data be used on future camera feed data?
 This is highly desirable and yet difficult due to the changing weather, road conditions, traffic conditions and scenery.
 Can dimension reduction models obtained from past data be used for reducing dimensionality of future data?
 This thesis also examines the difference between the performance of machine learning methods before and after application of dimension reduction.
 It tests some existing metrics to measure quality of dimension-reduced data set and introduces several new ones.
 It also examines the application of image pre-processing methods to boost the performance of classifiers.
 The classification performance with and without random sampling has been studied as well.

 Khan, Wasim Akram, "Development and Identification of Metrics to Predict the Impact of Dimension Reduction Techniques on Classical Machine Learning Algorithms for Still Highway Images" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7883.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .